 I know what it feels like to be an underdog.

-Bearing that in mind, the common denominator in every equation of your life is you.
+Bearing this in mind, the common denominator in every equation of your life is you

 Whether you want to teach, play, or live more powerfully, ask yourself if your goals:

-1. require you to acquire new skills, resources, and capabilities, or
+1. require you to gain new skills, resources, and capabilities, or

 2. can be accomplished with things you already have and know

-It’s easier to notice external factors than to look within and admit, “I haven’t been scheduling time to sit down and figure out how to practice my scales a better way”, or “I haven’t raised my prices but I could and should”.
+It’s easier to notice external factors than to look within and admit, “I haven’t been scheduling time to figure out how to practice a better way”, or “I haven’t set clear goals aligned with my vision, but I could and should”.

 I started to notice things within my abilities that I hadn’t been acting on.